 Another way the leaders exert power and authority is causing people to doubt their salvation and the validity of their baptisms.
 One night in leadership class, the lead pastor told us to ask God to confirm our salvation.
 He urged us to listen for God to say, “Yes.”
 We should hear or feel the yes if we’re saved.
 He asked the same question the following Sunday during each service.

 These “new” salvations mean another full baptism roster.
 Even more will step out of the audience for a spontaneous baptism because they’re convinced their last one was out of order.
 Or maybe last time they were still struggling with the drugs, or lust, or bitterness and they need to be baptized again, because they feel something wasn’t right with the last one.
-It’s a common event at Giant Church Inc for people to be baptized over and over, and for pastors who’ve been saved and served for decades to decide they need to be re-baptized.
+It’s a common event at Giant Church Inc for people to be baptized over and over, and for pastors who’ve been saved and served the Church for decades to decide they need to be re-baptized.

 The list of confusion causing teachings or sayings is a long one: